hartleylabnyu/value-of-choice-memory/README.md

 # planit
-All materials for Katzman &amp; Hartley (2020) "The Value of Choice Facilitates Subsequent Memory Across Development"
+Materials for Katzman &amp; Hartley (2020) "The Value of Choice Facilitates Subsequent Memory Across Development"